-- Explore and examine leadership roles within their chosen career field through the demonstration of professional competence and confidence. - Discuss the knowledge, methods, and techniques needed to develop and motivate followers, resolve conflict and disputes. - Examine and distinguish organizations as complex systems and the implications of workplace diversity, organizational change, and corporate culture. - Select and apply techniques to continually improve an organization by using critical thinking, problem solving, and various research methods to support decisions. - Through service learning, students will synthesize and interpret the impact social responsibility plays on significant political and social issues such as poverty, welfare, single parenting, and homelessness. - Differentiate and compare principles of management, leadership, administration, and supervision. - Illustrate strong written and oral communication skills consistent with or surpassing generally accepted standards for college graduates. - Identify, compare, and research varied social, cultural, ethical, and aesthetic values while comparing perceptions of followers and leaders based on those followership styles.
+- Integrate, synthesize, and apply management and administration theories that support managing all functions of an organization. - Examine and distinguish organizations as complex systems and the implications of workplace diversity, organizational change, corporate culture, and the global business environment. - Select and apply techniques to continually improve an organization by using critical thinking, problem-solving, and various research methods to support decisions. - Demonstrate proficient use of written and oral communication skills across multiple mediums - Identify, compare and research varied social, cultural, ethical, and aesthetic values while comparing perceptions of followers and leaders based on those followership styles. - Develop an understanding of change processes and demonstrate the ability to think critically about obstacles to change.

-Students are required to take a total of 124 credits as directed below.
+Students are required to take a total of 120 credits as directed below.